 New Applicants to AIA who have successfully completed and are active participants in the CCA Program can have their CCA designation recognized to a maximum of six agrology credits.
 See the linked document for details here.
 For Alberta, these six credits can be applied towards registration if an applicant is short agrology credits or if an individual is short agrology credits for the Crop Development practice area.
 Members can use the CCA program to earn continuing competence credits for any educational activities associated with CCA training.

-An applicant who does not agree with a decision by AIA’s Registration Committee about their designation or recommended practice area(s) may request a reconsideration review.
+An individual who does not agree with a decision made by AIA’s Registration Committee, Competence Committee, or Registrar about their application, designation, or recommended practice area(s), may request a reconsideration review.
 Details about the reconsideration review are here.
-Should an applicant not agree with the decision of the AIA Registration Committee at an Reconsideration Review, the applicant can launch a formal appeal.
+Should an individual not agree with the meeting outcome, the individual may request a formal appeal.
 Details about the formal appeal process are here .

 The Alberta Institute of Agrologists operates in accordance with the Privacy Information Protection Act of Alberta.
 Accordingly, we will collect, process, store, retrieve and disseminate information as needed to fulfil our duties as outlined in the Agrology Profession Act, while protecting the privacy of individuals as required by the Privacy Information Protection Act of Alberta.